 Thursday evening, March 2, NIST will present a talk on the History of the WWV Frequency Broadcasts in the FCMoD OtterBox Digital Dome Theatre.
 Additionally, HamSCI will present how the WWV frequency standards are now being used for crowd-sourced citizen science ionospheric research and plans for observations during the upcoming solar eclipses of 2023 and 2024.
 The ongoing HamSCI/NIST modulation experiment will also be discussed.
 The doors to the museum will open at 5pm, with the talks running from 5:30 until 7:30pm.
 Our current plans are to stream the talks live as well as post to YouTube.

 Friday, March 3, NIST will be offering tours of the WWV/WWVB facility as well as the NIST Time and Frequency Division at the Boulder Physical Measurement Laboratory.
 Tours will occur at WWV in the morning and another in the afternoon.
 Tours at NIST Boulder will also occur in the morning and a second in the afternoon.
 The travel time of about 90 minutes should be anticipated between WWV north of Fort Collins and NIST Lab on Broadway in Boulder.
 There will be time to travel between the tour sites.
-Priority sign-up will be held for WWVARC members before opening the tours to the public.
+Reservations are being taken NOW for the tours.
+See our Tours page for details.

 Saturday, March 4, 10am – 3pm, Tune In: The WWV Frequency Celebration at the Fort Collins Museum of Discovery.
 You can look forward to demonstrations of a variety of amateur radio activities including voice contacts, morse code (CW), and digital communications over high frequency as well as satellite contacts, meteor scatter communications, and demonstrations of emergency radio communications.
 Colorado and Wyoming Amateur Radio Clubs are welcome to join us in showing off their clubs and activities and helping the public learn about our unique hobby.
 Displays and information from various amateur clubs and organizations will be in the Lobby and Learning Labs portions of the museum.
 The OtterBox Digital Dome Theatre will host presentations and talks on a variety of amateur topics, and visitors will have a chance to talk live to stations around the world via amateur radio.